 When your employees feel knowledgeable about your restaurant, they will feel more confident in their new position.
-Give every new employee a job description, training manual, and handbook.
+Give every new employee relevant job description, training manual, and handbook.
 The people you have hired want to work for a well-managed restaurant.
 Be professional in your training.

-You will also have a more efficient work force when your employees are cross trained.
+You will also have a more efficient workforce when your employees are cross-trained.
 When you teach new skills and bolster old ones, you will boost your restaurant employees’ confidence, making them feel more invested in their jobs and less likely to leave.

 Lastly, provide on-going training for your employees.
 Provide them with new skills in areas such as food prep, customer service, and marketing.
 Such tactics help a lot in reducing the employee turnover rate of restaurants.

 One of the top five reasons employees leave their job is for a better paying position somewhere else.
 Stay competitive and keep the best talent by offering competitive wages to retain your employees.
 Even more, reward your excellent employees with a raise or with an award.
 Conduct regular performance reviews and offer raises at this time.
 Even small amounts can reduce the employee turnover rate of restaurants.
 Paying your staff well helps in reducing employee turnover in restaurants.

 In the free marketplace, cash is king.
 An added benefit of increasing your employees’ pay is that it allows you to ask more of them — well-paid employees have an incentive to work harder and commit themselves to their job, while employees who are making relatively little won’t usually have the same level of dedication or loyalty. -Tushar Malkani, Executive chef and hospitality manager at Khar Gymkhana

 4. Treat Your Employees Well